Edora Disc Golf Course

 Tennis, Pickle Ball, Basketball, Volleyball and Fitness Courses

 Our parks also feature many recreational amenities for our citizens and visitors to enjoy while they visit the parks.
-We have 33 lighted tennis courts and 14 unlighted tennis court; 5 pickle ball courts; 34 basketball courts; 7 volleyball courts all located throughout our park system; we also have fitness courses located at City Park, Golden Meadows, Rossborough and Lee Martinez.
+We have 33 lighted tennis courts and 14 unlighted tennis court; 17 pickle ball courts at 7 parks; 34 basketball courts; 7 volleyball courts all located throughout our park system; we also have fitness courses located at City Park, Golden Meadows, Rossborough and Lee Martinez.
 Multi-use courts do require the user to provide their own equipment, including free-standing nets.
 To find what Parks offer these, and other amenities, go to Park Maps and use the filter feature.

 To reserve a court for exclusive use, please contact the Parks office at 970-221-6660, or e-mail your request to cGFya3Nob3BAZmNnb3YuY29t.